 There are many ways to segment a developer community for marketing, cohort analysis, and other analytics.
 A key thing to look for is developer-centric attributes beyond typical company demographics like company size.
 An API developer relations manager should not only be familiar with common programming languages, but also how they are used in business.
 For example, Java and .NET are popular in more traditional enterprises whereas Node.js is popular with the React and Single Page App community.

 10. What are some best practices for creating developer documentation

 Out of date and disorganized documentation is the bane of existence for any developer relations manager or developer relations manager for a developer community.
-Here, you’re looking for ways to automate some of the generation of documentation while staying customer-centric.
+Here, you’re looking for ways to automate the generation of documentation while staying customer-centric.
 Are they familiar with tools like OpenAPI spec and Postman Collections?
-Do they prefer documentation to be written in open tooling like Markdown or in a specific helpdesk software like Zendesk?
+Do they prefer documentation to be written in open tooling like Markdown or in a specific help desk software like Zendesk?
 How do they handle duplicate information that may exist in GitHub README.md, API reference, and developer docs located on the company’s domain.
-Are there different types of documentation with a a target persona in mind?
+Are there different types of documentation with a target persona in mind?